Minister warns against jumping to conclusions over Wagner chief’s reported death

 All 10 people on board – three crew and seven passengers – died, according to officials cited by Russia’s state news agency Tass.

-The Kremlin has not confirmed their deaths and Mr Putin made no mention of the crash as he addressed the summit of the Brics bloc of developing economies by video on Thursday.
+The Kremlin has not confirmed their deaths and Mr Putin made no mention of the crash as he addressed the summit of the Brics bloc of developing economies by video-link on Thursday.

 Videos and photos circulating on social media appeared to show the plane plummeting out of the sky, and a burning heap of aircraft wreckage.